 In review, the format and content of the Washington Examiner has been compared to The Hill, albeit with a right leaning tilt.
 They generally report political news as well as local Washington DC news stories.
 The Washington Examiner frequently utilizes loaded wording in sensationalized headlines such as: Trump’s manic Monday amid the Kavanaugh storm.
 While the headlines may be sensational, the content of articles are written with less bias and tend to be properly sourced to credible media outlets.
 Editorially, the Washington Examiner is 100% right.
 It is virtually impossible to find a single editorial that offers some form of balance.
 Most editorials have anti-left loaded headlines such as this: Obama, the Great Divider when in office, lacks the credibility to lecture America.

-Overall, we rate the Washington Examiner Right Biased based on editorial positions that almost exclusively favor the right and High for factual reporting due to proper sourcing and a relatively clean fact check record.
-(7/18/2016) Updated (D. Van Zandt 9/28/2018)
+Overall, we rate the Washington Examiner Right Biased based on editorial positions that almost exclusively favor the right and Mixed for factual reporting due to several failed fact checks.
+(7/18/2016) Updated (D. Van Zandt 7/26/2019)